-ORSANCO operates two datasondes with telemetry systems.
-The systems are located at Pike Island Locks and Dam (near Wheeling, WV) and at Meldahl Locks and Dam, Markland Locks and Dam, and Newburgh Locks and Dam.
+ORSANCO operates four datasondes with telemetry systems.
+The systems are located at Pike Island Locks and Dam, Meldahl Locks and Dam, Markland Locks and Dam, and Newburgh Locks and Dam.
 Sensors on these datasondes collect pH, Conductivity, Turbidity, Dissolved Oxygen, Temperature, and Chlorophyll a data every 30 minutes.
 Data is collected during the primary HAB season.

 2015 Ohio River Harmful Algae Bloom